-To help you out with point number three, we’re highlighting three of the best uke players on the scene today.
+To help you out with point number three, we’re highlighting three of the best and Famous Ukulele Players on the scene today.

 Need some drive to pick up your ukulele and play?
 Check out these stories and get strumming!

 “I love the ukulele because it connects me to something bigger than myself; culture, tradition, and friendship.
 It’s not just me; I’m part of the ukulele movement!” – James Hill (via the New Age Parents)

 Classically trained Canadian musician James Hill has made a name for himself as one of the world’s foremost uke prodigies.

 “James has released a number of albums since he made his debut back in 2002 and is considered by many contemporary ukulele players to be the best soloist currently in the world.”

 Moreover, thanks to his boundary-pushing playing, Hill continually changes the way that people think about the ukulele.
 Not only that, he’s at the forefront of uke education.
 His “Ukulele in the Classroom” series is fast becoming a standard, while his online guides for students are continually popular.

 “I was always very passionate about [ukulele].
 But when I was a kid there was no such thing as a touring solo ukulele player, so I always understood that it would be more of a hobby.
 I never even dreamed of doing what I’m doing today.
 Luckily it evolved into that.
 I feel very fortunate that I get to travel, perform and just play my ukulele everywhere.
 Yeah, since the time I was a kid, it’s always been my passion, but I never imagined that I’d be able to just do it all the time.
 This is really a dream come true.” – Jake Shimabukuro (via Fretboard Journal)